-How to Apply Makeup in the Correct Order (Because There Is a Right Way!)June 13, 2022
+The Correct Order to Apply Your Makeup (Because There Is a Right Way!)February 24, 2023

 Is there a right order to apply your makeup?
-This may be one of the oldest questions in the beauty book.
-The topic is much debated, even among professional makeup artists.
-And while there's no hard-and-fast rule when it comes to your beauty routine (different things work for different people!), there are some general guidelines.
+That may be one of the oldest questions in the beauty book.
+Even among professional makeup artists, it’s a much debated topic and people tend to feel strongly about their preferred order.
+There's no hard-and-fast rule when it comes to your beauty routine (after all, different things work for different people!) — but there are some general guidelines you can follow.

-Before anything else, start with a primer.
-This step is key because it creates a clean, smooth working space for the rest of your makeup and will help the following products stay put longer.
-We recommend the NYX Professional Makeup Plump Right Back Primer + Serum because it leaves skin looking dewy and plump all day.
+Before anything else, always start with a primer.
+This step is key because it creates a clean, smooth base for the rest of your makeup and will help the rest of the products stay put longer.

 After primer, you want to focus on your eye area.
 Shape and fill in your eyebrows first — it will help serve as a guide when you're applying eyeshadow.
 If you’re a beginner, try an easy-to-use pencil like NYX Professional Makeup Micro Brow Pencil and create hair-like strokes in the sparse areas of your brows.